Course details

 We are looking for students who have the academic ability and potential to succeed on the course, as well as the necessary interest in and motivation for the subject.

-In order to explore Linguistics in more detail we would recommend the introductory reading for prospective students listed here and the offer holder reading list available here.
+In order to explore Linguistics in more detail we would recommend the introductory reading for prospective students and offer holders listed here.

 You can also explore your chosen subject through the Homerton Resources page.